Nowadays, it’s easy to create a website, and there are many ways to do so.

 VPS hosting takes all the advantages of shared hosting and dedicated hosting and combines them.

 Like dedicated hosting, websites on a VPS hosting plan each have their own server space minus the hefty price tag.
-Like shared WordPress hosting, websites share server space, so performance still depends on the other websites they share server space with.
+Like shared hosting, websites share server space, so performance still depends on the other websites they share server space with.

 VPS hosting is best for websites that need more control over their servers but don’t need a dedicated server.